 I love to enjoy a nice afternoon tea once in a while.
-In the Netherlands it's mostly called 'High Tea' and apparently we are not the only country who does that.
+In the Netherlands

-On this website I found an extensive explanation about the history of English afternoon tea, which is really interesting to read.
+extensive explanation about the history of English afternoon tea, which is

-I never really realised that this English tradition is spread around the world and you can have excellent afternoon teas in many places.
+world and you can have excellent afternoon teas in many places.
 Definitely an extra activity for future culinary travels.

 It's actually pretty popular to enjoy an afternoon tea, especially by women.
 Between 14.00 and 17.00 you will see a lot of women meet each other in a nice tea- or lunchroom, even on weekdays.
 Some places are so popular you have to make reservations way ahead!